ThinkDataEd/curriculum/docs/unit3/end.md

     below is the most reasonable explanation for the actual data in Sir Hill’s study and state why:

-    i.
+    &nbsp;&nbsp;&nbsp;&nbsp;i.
 Streptomycin is a much better treatment for tuberculosis than bed rest.
 So, the outcome depends on the treatment.

-    ii.
+    &nbsp;&nbsp;&nbsp;&nbsp;ii.
 The actual difference between treatments is due to chance; Streptomycin may not be effective on tuberculosis.
 So, it is possible that treatment and outcome are independent.

 5. Can we say that Streptomycin ***causes*** the recovery of tuberculosis patients?
 Explain your answer.